eltoroit/LDS_Interview/interview.md

 > - **Documentation:** https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation
 > - **Sample:** [wlRecordViewForm](./force-app/Lds/main/default/lwc/wlRecordViewForm)

-**READER:** I have been reviewing the demos you built, and they are pretty cool, specially the second one for `<lightning-record-form />`.
+**READER:** I have been reviewing the demos you built, and they are pretty cool, thanks for putting them together and helping me answer my questions.
+I specially like the second one for `<lightning-record-form />`.
 But we are using page layouts and those can only have one or two columns

 **EL TORO:** Did you see in the demo, how I defined four columns so the fields get arranged a bit better for wider screens.